 Service providers must meet Accreditation Level 1 at the 90% level (using the Accreditation Level 1 Measurement System) for their site survey reports to be reviewed by the Commission.
 Organizations that offer services in multiple regions must achieve Level 1 at the 90% level across all of its regions.

-Meetings to review accreditation site survey reports are scheduled monthly depending on the number of Level II reports that need to be reviewed.
-When possible, meetings dates will not be scheduled for the month of December or during peak vacation times in the summer.
+Meetings to review accreditation site survey reports are generally scheduled monthly.
+When possible, meeting dates will not be scheduled for the month of December or during peak summer vacation times.

 Following the Commission meeting, the Accreditation Coordinator will send the service provider a copy of the final report and an accompanying letter.
 The content of the letter may include, but is not limited to

 If follow-up action is required, the letter will include

 A separate mailing will be sent to service providers that have been awarded Three-year Level 2 Accreditation that includes its Accreditation Level 2 certificate, which is signed by the Commission Chair.
 ACDS offers to cover all or part of the cost of framing the certificate.